 Visitors will be able to access Bluebird’s terrain for a flat fee of $50.
 Two-hour introductory lessons, also $50, will teach backcountry safety, etiquette, and the basics of touring.
 Onsite rental gear will include a brand-new fleet of Black Diamond skis, Weston splitboards, Dynafit boots and ski bindings, and Spark splitboard bindings, with beacons, probes, and other avalanche equipment also available.

-While this might seem trivial or gimmicky, it actually fits well with Bluebird’s commitment to welcoming newcomers.
+While this last detail might seem trivial, it actually fits well with Bluebird’s commitment to welcoming newcomers.

 “Backcountry skiing is physically demanding.
 For people just getting started, they might need some incentive to stick with it,” says Lambert.
-“We can’t physically change the reality of what you need to skin, but we can mentally change how people approach it.
-For instance, during our prototype days last year, we set up a bacon station.
-One of our volunteers dressed up in a hula skirt, and halfway up the skin track she was waiting with a Coleman stove, cooking bacon for people as a surprise.
-Everyone loved it.”
+“We can’t physically change the reality of what you need to skin, but we can mentally change how people approach it.”